Table of Contents

 According to the historical information the park had been civilized in the ancient time.
 It had been inhabited by early settlers of the country from 3rd century BC to 10th century AD.
 Approximately 24 km. of the eastern boundary is seacoast, where three species of sea turtles come to nest undisturbed by human activities, but the eggs are preyed upon by natural enemies such as wild boar, crab and jackal.

 Contiguous with the sea coast is the serene, undulating sand dunes with the vegetation peculiar to such an environment and five lagoon sand spits across the Girikula, Andarakala, Bagura, Itikala and Yakala.
 These have a variety of aquatic fauna and flora.

 Kumana is generally popular for its avian fauna.
 To see migratory birds coming from overseas, the best season is January and February.
-Nesting season of local birds is the best season for witnessing the hundreds of thousands of national birds.
-Kumana Villu teaming with nesting birds and their fledgelings during this period.
+The nesting season of local birds is the best season for witnessing the hundreds of thousands of national birds.
+Kumana Villu teeming with nesting birds and their fledgelings during this period.

 The western route

 This route lies along the western coast of India.
 Those birds using this route begin their journey from the northern and northwestern parts of the world.
 After reaching extreme south of India, which is called coumarin point, they fly further across the southern coast of India and arrive in Sri Lanka; most of these birds enters the island between Mannar and Kalutara.